top of page

 Enjoy a morning of leisure and then we’re off once more, this time towards Crete’s largest freshwater lake.

-After a day of lakeside lounging we’ll make our way to Chania for one final seaside setup.
+After a day of lakeside lounging and a traditional Greek lunch with one amazing lake view, we’ll make our way to Chania for one final seaside setup.
 The evening is free to explore the 14th-century Venetian harbor with new friends.

 A colorful old Cretan town.